borntofrappe/flutter-animation-tutorial/README.md

 _listKey.currentState?.insertItem(_tripTiles.length - 1);
 ```

-To stagger the animation the course relies on dart concept of _futures_, promises to run logic in sequence.
+To stagger the animation the course relies on dart's concept of _futures_, promises to run logic in sequence.
 The idea is to chain multiple futures so that Flutter waits before adding a new item and updating the key.

-Define a starting, empty primise.
+Define a starting, empty promise.

 ```dart
 Future ft = Future(() {});